saeedAbdulraheem-ui/interview_task_backend/readme.md

     npx tsc --init
     ```

-note: for running you might need to give permission for the scripts, on linux use the command chmod +rwx "script_name"
+Note: for running you might need to give permission for the scripts, on linux use the command chmod +rwx "script_name"
 3. Start the application:
     in a terminal run the following
     ```./run_server.sh